bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

             - Save on Biacore hard drive.
 3. Transfer both folders from 2. above to SPR image export folder on flynn.
     - tdts_users/Informatics and computational research/SPR_Image_import/year_month
-4. Navigate back the the Biacore evaluation software.
+4. Navigate back to the Biacore evaluation software.
 5. Export the 'Report Point Table'
-    - Click on Report Point Table' under the Report Point Section.
+    - Click on 'Report Point Table' under the Report Point Section.
     - Click File --> Export --> Results To Excel
     - Save this file either on flynn or on your hard drive.
-The name does not mater as long as it's an .xlsx file.
+The name does not matter as long as it's an .xlsx file.
 6. Navigate to the following folder using *Finder*:
     - /Users/your_user_name/PythonProjects/SPR_Create_Dotmatics_ADLP_File/Example Files
     - Copy the Config.txt file to *__another location__* on your hard drive.